Greece extends coronavirus lockdown by three weeks as FG threatens to extend stay-at-home order

 He added: “If we stay at home for two weeks and we are doing everything we are supposed to do, we should be able to effectively contain the disease.

 “Therefore, my appeal to Nigerians is that they should obey the directive on social distancing, personal hygiene, and shun gatherings.
 After two weeks, we will resume our normal life.

 “But if they think it is a joke, then we may have to stay at home more than the two weeks.”

 President Muhammadu Buhari announced the lockdown in a broadcast last Sunday as part of the effort to stem the spread of the coronavirus.

-The President said the it would last two weeks in the first instance to “identify, trace and isolate all individuals that have come into contact with confirmed cases.”
+The President said it would last two weeks in the first instance to “identify, trace and isolate all individuals that have come into contact with confirmed cases.”

 There were 111 cases in the country when he made the broadcast a week ago.

-During the NAN interview, the Information Minister also said that government would not allow families of coronavirus victims claim their remains for burial.
+During the NAN interview, the Information Minister also said that government would not allow families of coronavirus victims to claim their remains for burial.